asu-cactus/Data_Transformation_Benchmark/README.md

 # Data_Transformation_Benchmark
+This repository contains the data transformation benchmark for various domains such as smart building, COVID-19 & machine log and commercial datasets.
 ## Benchmark Datasets
 - `Smart Building` : Smart building dataset is curated from real-world domain specific databases.
 This makes total 15 groups for 105 total cases from 21 energy companies in the United States.